-In order to illustrate the capability of the large scale testing facility described, tests on three full-scale bridges will be briefly reported on herein.
-All tests involved nominally identical 3m span arch barrels, but each was subjected to different loading regimes.
+To illustrate the capability of the large-scale testing facility described, tests on three full-scale bridges will be briefly reported.
+All tests involved nominally identical 3 m span arch barrels, but each was subjected to different loading regimes.

-Applied loading regimes
+13.1 Applied loading regimes

-Bridge EP0 was subjected solely to quasi-static loading, with the test designed primarily to explore the influence of backfill on ultimate limit state (ULS) load carrying capacity.
+Bridge EP0 was subjected to quasi-static loading alone, with the test designed primarily to explore the influence of backfill on ULS load-carrying capacity.
 A hand pump was used to apply the load.